phananh1310/MazeProblem-Intro-To-AI/README.md

 # MazeProblem-Intro-To-AI
-This tiny project is all about the search problem, using 4 searching techiques: DFS, BFS, A*, Greedy Best First Search and JavaFX.\n
+This tiny project is all about the search problem, using 4 searching techiques: DFS, BFS, A*, Greedy Best First Search and JavaFX.
 I did't set any getter/ setter for this project since it's based on structured programing, not OOP.
 (I use Java because now I only know how to implement GUI by this language)
 I know I need to handle some unexpected Errors, shiny GUI, optimized algorithms .... but anyway, I did this for fun in a few days so .... xD